CSCfi/csc-user-guide/docs/apps/gromacs.md

 ## Available

 -   Puhti: 2018.6-plumed, 2018.7, 2019.3
--   Check available versions with `module avail gromacs`
+-   Check recommended version(s) with `module avail gromacs`
--   Some versions are GPU-aware, or include also Plumed
+-   Some versions include also Plumed

 !!! note
     Puhti has only the parallel version installed (gmx_mpi), but it can